jouniverse/repo-man/README.md

 # Repo Man

-Repo Man is a small GitHub App that helps you monitor repositories.
+Repo Man is a small GitHub App for iOS that helps you monitor repositories.

 # Features